jozefg/drafts/stg.markdown

  7. STG language to C--
  8. C-- to assembly

-We're really concerned with with parts 6 and 7 here.
+We're really concerned with parts 6 and 7 here.
 First things first, let's lay out what's exactly in the STG language.
 It's a tiny functional language that looks a bit like Haskell or Core, with a few restrictions.
 A program is simply a series of bindings, much like Haskell.
 The top levels look something like